amolabs/docs/amo-did.md

 ### Sybil Attack

-An attacker must solve a computationally hard problem to forge a private key of the account in order to register a DID document for an arbitrary DID.
+An attacker must solve a computationally hard problem to forge a private key of the corresponding account in order to register a DID document for an arbitrary DID.

+### Unauthorized Update

+An attacker must solve a computationally hard problem to forge a private key of the corresponding account in order to update or deactivate a DID document not controlled by the attacker.

 ### Replay Attack

-An attacker must subverts a [Replay Preventer](https://github.com/amolabs/docs/blob/master/protocol_v5.md#replay-attack) of AMO blockchain in order to replay any tx previously sent to the blockchain.
+An attacker must subverts a [Replay Preventer](https://github.com/amolabs/docs/blob/master/protocol_v5.md#replay-attack) of AMO blockchain in order to replay any tx previously sent to the blockchain by a legitimate user.

+### Exposure of Account Address

+It is inherent that an AMO blockchain account has a fixed address for a lifetime of the account.
+It is inevitable to expose the account address while interacting with AMO blockchain (or many other blockchains).
+Thus, this should not be considered to be an additional privacy problem raised by this DID method.

+Since there is no published information about the real-world owner of an AMO blockchain account, a user's real world identity remains safe even if the account address is exposed.

+### Linkability

+Anyone who can read a public AMO blockchain data can track activies of an AMO blockchain account.
+Thus all activies can be linkable to a specific AMO blockchain account.
+However, this is an inherent property of AMO blockchain (or many other blockchains).
+Thus, this should not be considered to be an additional privacy problem raised by this DID method.

 ## References